Surf the Edge of Options Expiration and Assignment

 The Mechanics of Options Assignment

-• Cash or Shares: For cash-secured puts, if you get assigned, you’ll need the cash to buy those 100 shares at the strike price.
-For covered calls, you need to have the shares ready to sell.
+• Cash or Shares: If you sold a cash-secured put, you’ll need enough capital to buy 100 shares at the strike price.
+If you sold a covered call, you must already own the shares to sell them when assigned.

 American-Style vs. European-Style Options